 Children from 2 to 11 years old take part in our Forest School programme.
 The extraordinarily beautiful and expansive woodlands at Claremont provide the perfect setting for children to develop crucial life skills as they explore the natural world around them.
 At Claremont we believe our forest and woodlands are truly magical but seeing really is believing.
 For this reason we host a series of Open Mornings in the woods throughout the year tailored to 0-5 year old explorers and older children up to 11 year olds.
 We want to show local parents the unique approach we take to outdoor learning at Claremont, let them chat to our brilliant team and give new explorers the opportunity to enjoy the magical outdoor spaces Claremont children learn and play in every week.

 There will be opportunities to take part in some crafty outdoor activities, warm your cockles (and marshmallows) by the fire or to simply relax and enjoy a quiet, contemplative moment under the canape.
 When the natural world becomes your classroom anything is possible.
-Come and join us!
+Come and join us soon!

 ‘Bad weather always looks worse through a window’